 Modern Payroll Automation

-Payroll automation systems become more appealing to companies in the 2010s.
+Payroll automation systems became more appealing to companies in the 2010s.
 It incorporated amazing features, including:

 - AI Automation